-It’s fair to say that there’s a high level of excitement these days in biopharma (and the associated academic disciplines) due to the tools we have at our disposal these days.
+It’s fair to say that there’s a high level of excitement these days in biopharma (and the associated academic disciplines) due to the tools we have at our disposal.
 CRISPR and other gene-editing technologies, new looks at RNA, chromatin, and epigenetics, all sorts of unusual modes for altering cells and whole-animal phenotypes – there’s a lot going on, and there are a lot of frontiers that have opened up.

 Frontiers are pretty wild places, though, and there are some pretty wild claims.
 How about editing genes without a double-strand break (as used in CRISPR)?
 What if it were a sort of super-selective viral vector, the sort of thing that gene-therapy folks have been searched for?
 That would be pretty interesting, and there’s a company (Homology Medicine) that says that they have just that, or something very close.
 But as this article at Technology Review shows, not everyone is buying into it.
 Well, some people are, to the tune of $127 million so far, but there are skeptics who think that the underlying science just doesn’t work.